Chart Color Schemes

 Age

-Coolbinia's median age exceeds the national pattern
+Coolbinia's population is slightly older than the national pattern